LeoNatan/LNPopupController/README.md

 You can implement the delegate of the interaction gesture recognizer in order to influence its behavior, such as preventing popup interaction when the user is interacting with other controls or views inside the popup content.

 **Note:** If you disable the gesture recognizer after opening the popup, you must monitor the state of the popup and reenable the gesture recognizer once closed by the user or through code.
-Instead, consider implementing the gesture recognizer's delegate instead and provide custom logic to disable the interaction.
+Instead, consider implementing the gesture recognizer's delegate and providing custom logic to disable the interaction.

 #### Full Right-to-Left Support